 I’m going to cross into a sensitive area, but I am hoping you will read the entire post and ponder some of what I’m sharing today.
 This is an area that has been on my heart to write about partly because I am convicted by it when I see this sin in my life but also because I know the damage it can do in our churches and amidst our relationship with other Christians.
 I have also been the victim of it.

-I'm addressing when we have a critical or judgmental spirit against others, and I'm specifically talking when it is against our brothers and sisters in the faith.
+Our discussion today is about when we have a critical or judgmental spirit against others, and I’m specifically talking about when it is against our brothers and sisters in the faith.

 -The Pharisees were proud, and the Lord calls us to be humble.